Marc Kielburgr | “Creating Global Leaders: Empowering Youth to Change the World” (2014)

 Interviewer: And if you’re the parent of one of those small children collecting cans, that’s going to be one heavy bag, that’s for sure.
 How does WE Movement utilize technology and how has it changed from the start of the organization to now from a technology standpoint?

 Marc Kielburger: We wouldn’t be around without the use of technology.
 Again, we have now, give or take between our four Facebook pages, we have 4.4 million kids on our Facebook page having an ongoing conversation on social change.
 It’s incredible.
-We have six people whose sole time job is simply to do social media for us and they’re Tweeting, and are Facebooking, and are having conversations.
 Our young people live on their smart phone nowadays so it’s something that we just have to embrace and have those conversations.
 So, something that’s very important in terms of our communications.
 Then we also are developing something that’s going to be launching the September in the United States that we already have in Canada, it’s called “WE 365.
 It’s a smartphone app that will help you track your volunteer hours and create opportunities for you to actually do this in a way so when you graduate from college, university, we’ll be working with some of our friends and some of the institutions where you can actually print out all your volunteer hours and make it part of your College or University application process.
 So, some cool ideas to come and we’ll keep you guys posted if you sign up and learn more.

 Interviewer: One of the other questions came in, how do you select the locations where you do your work around the world?